Beating the spectroscopic Rayleigh limit via post-processed heterodyne detection: Results

 \section{Results}

-We conducted the experiment for two different cases: phase-averaged coherent states and thermal states.
-For both scenarios, we generated Gaussian pulses with small spectral separations and measured them using the heterodyne detector.
-The envelope for thermal states was given by Eq.~\eqref{eq:envelope-thermal}, which for a single realization of a phase-averaged coherent state simplifies to Eq.~\eqref{eq:envelope-coherent}.

-In the case of thermal states, two numbers were randomly generated from a complex normal distribution.
-Their modulus and argument were used as the amplitude and phase shift respectively, thus emulating a thermal light source.
-For phase-averaged coherent states, the amplitude was fixed and the phases were selected to uniformly cover the entire $2\pi$ period.
+For both thermal and phase-averaged coherent states, we generated Gaussian pulses with small spectral separations and measured them using the heterodyne detector.
+In the former case, the amplitudes and phases were sampled from a complex normal distribution, while in the latter, the amplitude was fixed and the phases were selected to uniformly cover the entire $2\pi$ period.
 To ensure the reliability and statistical significance of our results, we performed measurements for different mean signal intensities and varied the separations $\varepsilon$.
 For each parameter set, approximately $N\approx 10^6$ pulse repetitions were collected, providing a robust statistical sample.

-Since we want to verify the saturability of the CRB, we need to calculate the variance of the estimator, given by Eq.~\eqref{eq:estimator}.
+Since we want to verify the saturability of the CRB, we need to calculate the variance of the estimator, given by \eqref{eq:estimator}.
 To do that, we employ the statistical bootstrapping method, where we generate 1000 ensembles of size $N$ from the calculated projections.
 Once we get the estimator values from each sample, we can calculate the precision by taking the inverse of the variance of the set multiplied by $\mathcal{S}$ and $N$.

-The results obtained for the thermal states are shown in Fig. \ref{fig:fisher-eps-thermal}.
+The results obtained for the thermal states are shown in Fig. \ref{fig:fisher-eps}(a).
 We can clearly observe that the obtained precision taken as the inverse of the estimator's variance reliably follows the CRB (solid curve).
 For reference, we also show the CRB for DS (dashed line).
 From the plots, we see that the obtained precision beats the limit for DS proving the effectiveness of our method for achieving spectral superresolution in the case of thermal states.